neverset123/DataModeling/README.md

 Personally Identifiable Information (PII) refers to any data that could potentially identify a specific individual.
 This can be any information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.

 ### storage
-Azure Data Lake Gen 2
+Azure Data Lake Gen 2 ( has been integrated into blob storage with hierarchical namespace)
 - Incorporates and extends Azure Blob Storage.
 - Hierarchical namespaces to enable the better organization of information
 - The entire structure is accessible using Hadoop compatible APIs.